Warrnambool: Sport

 Warrnambool is home to the Grand Annual Sprintcar Classic, a race which attracts Australian and international drivers on the Australia Day long weekend, especially because of its position in the motorsport calendar.

 The city is also the finishing point of the Melbourne to Warrnambool Classic cycle race.
 It is the longest one-day bicycle endurance race in the world, held every October since 1895 to be the world's second oldest bike race.

 Warrnambool has a horse racing club, the Warrnambool Racing Club, which schedules around twenty race meetings a year including the Warrnambool Cup and Grand Annual Steeple three-day meeting in the first week of May.
 The Woodford Racing Club also holds one meeting at Warrnambool racecourse.
 The Grand Annual steeplechase has 33 jumps, more than any other horse race and is one of the longest steeplechases in the world.

-The Warrnambool Greyhound Racing Club holds regular greyhound racing meetings on most Thursdays.
+The Warrnambool Greyhound Racing Club holds regular greyhound racing meetings on most Mondays and Thursdays.
 The Greyhound version of the Warrnambool Cup is held on the first Wednesday of May.
 The club also holds the Seaside Festival over the Christmas and New Year period providing great entertainment and value for money for both kids and kids at heart.
 The club is located centrally in the Warrnambool Showgrounds Precinct on Koroit Street and opened on 27 July 1978.

 Warrnambool is home to the Premier Speedway, a 410 m dirt track oval speedway located approximately 5 km east of the town.
 As well as hosting various Victorian state championships, Premier Speedway has hosted Australian championships for Sprintcars, Super Sedans and Street Stocks.
 Premier Speedway has also regularly hosted rounds of the World Series Sprintcars, being one of only five tracks to host a round of every series run since its inception in 1987.
 Since 1973 the speedway has been home to the Grand Annual Sprintcar Classic, the biggest single sprint car racing meeting in Australia, and on occasion has outdrawn the famed Knoxville Nationals in the United States for number of competitors entered, as better known drivers enter both races.
 The Classic is traditionally run the weekend before the national title meeting.
 The speedway has hosted the Classic / Australian Championship double on six occasions - 1979, 1986, 1994, 1999, 2003 and 2011, with Sydney's 10 time Australian Champion Garry Rush the only driver to win the double at Warrnambool in 1986 when he won his 6th Classic and a week later his 7th national title.

 Gunditjmara Bulls and North Warrnambool Warriors play rugby league in NRL Victoria.